The Farrell-Jones Conjecture for cocompact lattices in virtually connected Lie groups: A brief review of the Farrell-Jones Conjecture with coefficients

-The Borel Conjecture says that a closed aspherical topological manifold $N$ is topologically rigid, i.e, any homotopy equivalence $M \to N$ with a closed topological manifold as source and $N$ as target is homotopic to a homeomorphism.
+\item \emph{Borel Conjecture}\\ The Borel Conjecture says that a closed aspherical topological manifold $N$ is topologically rigid, i.e, any homotopy equivalence $M \to N$ with a closed topological manifold as source and $N$ as target is homotopic to a homeomorphism.
 The Borel Conjecture is known to be true in dimensions $\le 3$.
-It holds in dimension $\ge 5$ if the fundamental group satisfies the $K$-theoretic FJC up to dimension one and the $L$-theoretic {FJC}.
+It holds in dimension $\ge 5$ if the fundamental group satisfies the $K$-theoretic FJC and the $L$-theoretic {FJC}.